 The sort of information we hold includes information that you provide by filling in forms on www.albertbartlett.co.uk.
 For example, information provided at the time of registering to use our site, entering a competition, subscribing to our service, posting material or requesting further services.
 We may also ask you for information when you report a problem with our site and if you contact us, we may keep a record of that correspondence.

 When users enter www.albertbartlett.co.uk their computers will automatically be issued with ‘cookies’.
 Cookies are text files, which identify users’ computers to Albert Bartlett servers.
 The website then creates ‘session’ cookies to store some of the preferences of users moving around the website, e.g. retaining a text-only preference.
 Cookies in themselves do not identify individual users, but identify only the computer used and they are deleted on departure from the website.
 Many websites do this to track traffic flows, whenever users visit those websites.

 We use third party Google Analytics cookies to measure use of www.albertbartlett.co.uk including number of visitors, how frequently pages are viewed, and the city and country of origin of users.
 This helps to determine what is popular and can influence future content and development.

 For this purpose, we use Google Analytics to measure and analyse usage of the website.
 The information collected will include IP Address, pages visited, browser type and operating system.
 The data will not be used to identify any user personally.

 If you would like to receive more information on Google Analytics and the kind of information that it collects and processes, we refer you to the Google Analytics website.

-Your options with cookies on this site
+Your options with cookies on our website

 By changing the settings of your browser, you may opt to accept cookies, to be informed when a cookie is being placed on your computer, or to reject all cookies.
 Please consult the help utilities included within your browser.
-If you choose to reject cookies, you may not be able to access certain areas of this website.
+If you choose to reject cookies, you may not be able to access certain areas of our website.